mschordan/agaconv/doc/agaconv.1.md

 agaconv \--cdxl-info video.cdxl
 : Shows all entries of the first frame of the CDXL file video.cdxl

-agaconv video.mp4 video.cdxl \--std-cdxl
+agaconv video.mp4 video.cdxl
-: Encodes the CDXL video as standard CDXL video.
-For standard CDXL videos **AGAConv** adjusts the frequency such that all frames have the same size and all data chunks are 32-bit aligned.
-For AGA modes std cdxl is encoded with 24bit colors by **AGAConv**, but can be forced to 12bit colors (for older CDXL players) with the extra option \--force-color-depth=12.
+: Encodes the CDXL video as standard CDXL video with a width of 320.
+For standard CDXL videos **AGAConv** adjusts the frequency such that the audio chunk is 32bit aligned.
+For AGA modes Standard CDXL is encoded with 24bit colors.

-agaconv video.mp4 video.cdxl \--std-cdxl \--color-mode=aga7
+agaconv video.mp4 video.cdxl --color-mode=aga7
 : Encodes the CDXL video with 7 bitplanes and 128 colors.
 For standard CDXL videos **AGAConv** adjusts the frequency such that all frames have the same size and all data chunks are 32-bit aligned.
 By default 24bit colors are used for AGA